Deeplearning0808/GDFlow/README.md

 # GDFlow
-This repository contains the source code for our paper 'GDFlow: Anomaly Detection with NCDE-based Normalizing Flow for Advanced Driver Assistance System'.
+This repository contains the source code for our paper 'Anomaly Detection for Advanced Driver Assistance System with NCDE-based Normalizing Flow'.

 ## Model Architecture